your French knitting companion

 Understanding Shaping Instructions

-"Decrease 1 stitch at each end of needle": Work a decrease near the beginning and another near the end of the row.
+"Decrease 1 stitch at each end of needle": Work a decrease near the start of the row and another near the end, on the same row.
+This narrows the fabric by 2 stitches total per row.

 Reading Charts